The fill value metadata or missing_value backward compatibility is preserved as NODATA value when available.

 WRITE_BOTTOMUP=[YES/NO]: Set the y-axis order for export, overriding the order detected by the driver.
 NetCDF files are usually assumed "bottom-up", contrary to GDAL's model which is "north up".
 This normally does not create a problem in the y-axis order, unless there is no y axis geo-referencing.
-Files without geo-referencing information will be exported in the netcdf default "bottom-up" order, and the contrary for files with geo-referencing.
+The default for this setting is YES, so files will be exported in the NetCDF default "bottom-up" order.
 For import see Configuration Option GDAL_NETCDF_BOTTOMUP below.

 WRITE_GDAL_TAGS=[YES/NO]: Define if GDAL tags used for georeferencing (spatial_ref and GeoTransform) should be exported, in addition to CF tags.
 Not all information is stored in the CF tags (such as named datums and EPSG codes), therefore the driver exports these variables by default.
 In import the CF "grid_mapping" variable takes precedence and the GDAL tags are used if they do not conflict with CF metadata.

 WRITE_LONLAT=[YES/NO/IF_NEEDED]: Define if CF lon/lat variables are written to file.
 Default is YES for geographic SRS and NO for projected SRS.
 This is normally not necessary for projected SRS as GDAL and many applications use the X/Y dimension variables and CF projection information.
 Use of IF_NEEDED option creates lon/lat variables if the projection is not part of the CF-1.5 standard.